duncant0417/catkin_ws_pg_omni/README.md

 <br>
 <br>
 1.First ,you need to install Ubuntu 18.04 and ROS melodic on your machine.
-We will skip the installation of Ubuntu.
-You can download the image from the Ubnutu official website ,and just install it.<br>
-You can get the information about ros installation form the following link :
+You can get the information about ros installation form :
 <br>

 >>http://wiki.ros.org/melodic/Installation/Ubuntu
 <br><br>
 2.After you setup your ros ,please install these following pakage if you haven't install yet :